adap/flower/examples/embedded-devices/README.md

 ## Clone this example

+> \[!NOTE\]
+> Cloning the example and installing the project is only needed for the machine that's going to start the run.
+The embedded devices would typically run a Flower `SuperNode` for which only `flwr` and relevant libraries needed to run the `ClientApp` (more on this later) are needed.

 Start with cloning this example on your laptop or desktop machine.
-Later you'll run the same command on your embedded devices.
 We have prepared a single line which you can copy and execute:

 ```shell
 git clone --depth=1 https://github.com/adap/flower.git \